eddwebster/football_analytics/README.md

 <a href="https://www.twitter.com/eddwebster"><img src="img/fifa21eddwebsterbanner.png" alt="Edd Webster" align="right" height="225px"></a>

-The README of this repository is a concise resources guide of learning materials, data sources, libraries, papers, blogs, podcasts, etc., created by all those that have made contributions to the open source football analytics community.
+The README of this repository is a concise resources guide of learning materials, data sources, libraries, papers, blogs, , etc., created by all those that have made contributions to the open source football analytics community.
 This GitHub repository and resources list is always a work in progress, with new resources added semi-regularly.
 If you feel there's any resource(s) that I've missed, please feel free to create a pull request or send me a message on the links above and I'll get back to you as quick as I can!

 If you like the repo, please feel free to give it a :star:  (top right).
 Cheers!